 For food businesses, this register will prove an individual’s independently accredited experience, providing employers with reassurance when recruiting new food safety personnel as well as providing additional reassurance to retailers, auditors and enforcement officers that their business has suitably qualified and experienced people in these critical roles.

-The Register of Food Safety Professionals offers a four level professional structure through which people can develop and progress irrespective of their starting point: Registered Food Safety Principal (RFoodSP), Registered Food Safety Manager (RFoodSM), Registered Food Safety Practitioner (RFoodSPrac) and Registered Food Safety Technician (RFoodSTech).
+The Register of Food Safety Professionals offers a four level professional structure through which people can develop and progress irrespective of their starting point: Registered Food Safety Principal (RFoodSP), Registered Food Safety Manager (RFoodSM) and Registered Food Safety Practitioner (RFoodSPrac).

 Accreditation is flexible in that it recognises a blend of formal education and professional experience.
 An outline of the requirements for the four tiers is shown below.
 These typical roles and education/training are provided as an indication only as we will accept a wide range of qualifications and experience combinations.

 Potential applicants looking to qualify as a Food Examiner through IFST Membership/Fellowship, should consider registering as a Registered Food Safety Principal or Manager.